How to manage your case/ticket queues

 Setting aside time to clean your queues is a great opportunity to go through your cases and close any that are close-able, update case details, or review them.
 Don’t think about this time as a time to work on your cases, but more like doing house chores.
 The more you leave your house in a mess, the harder it is to clean, organize and find what you are looking for.

 Follow up with customers

 While you are doing your daily queue cleanup, make sure you contact customers that need some follow-up.
 Following up on case/ticket queues will buy you some time and set the customer’s expectations by letting them know that you are still working on their case.
 A solution is not always necessary right away but letting them know that you are still working on it actively is.

 Find your routine

 It doesn’t matter what product you are using to manage your cases or tickets, find a routine that works for you and stick with it.
-The simplest path is usually the right one, try not to over complicate your routine and focus on your customers needs.
+The simplest path is usually the right one, try not to overcomplicate your routine and focus on your customer’s needs.

-Prioritize your cases
+Prioritize your case/ticket queues